-3. You can also delete a snapshot, which will not affect the state of the virtual machine, but only release the files on disk that VirtualBox used to store the snapshot data, thus freeing disk space.
-To delete a snapshot, right-click on it in the snapshots tree and select "Delete".
-As of VirtualBox 3.2, snapshots can be deleted even while a machine is running.
+3. You can also delete a snapshot, which will not affect the state of the virtual machine, but only release the files on disk that VirtualBox used to store the snapshot data, thus freeing

-4Both the terminology and the functionality of restoring snapshots has changed with VirtualBox 3.1.
+&lt;sup>4Both the terminology and the functionality of restoring snapshots has changed with VirtualBox 3.1.
 Before that version, it was only possible to go back to the very last snapshot taken - not earlier ones, and the operation was called "Discard current state" instead of "Restore last snapshot".
 The limitation has been lifted with version 3.1.
 It is now possible to restore any snapshot, going backward and forward in time.